evanpurkhiser/resume/resume/resume.md

     - Used the MVC delivery mechanism to structure the web application
-    - Designed the front end of the website using modern web technologies such as HTML5 and CSS3 while also taking user experience best practices into consideration to bring a beautiful and intuitive experience to the user
+    - Designed the front end of the website using modern web technologies such as HTML5 and CSS3 while also taking user experience best practices into consideration to bring a beautiful and intuitive experience to the user.

 My ongoing work on the Acadaware project has been the largest and most rewarding project I've ever undertaken.